LukeStashWalker/stashwalker/README.md

 # Fabric Stashwalker Mod

-Mod that can be used alongside a hacked client like Rusherhack, Meteor or Future Client This mod is open source, you can check the code yourself
+Mod that can be used alongside a hacked client like Rusherhack, Meteor or Future Client This mod is open source, you can check the code yourself.
+This mod has been tested on 2b2t.

 ## Features